ARCHER2-HPC/archer2-website/support-access/access.md

 <a id="DirectorTime"></a>
 ### Director Time - University of Edinburgh Researchers
 EPCC have a small allocation on ARCHER2 and we encourage applications from University of Edinburgh researchers.
+The resource is intended to assist researchers gaining access to ARCHER2 but is not meant as a replacement for applying for time via the EPSRC and NERC calls especially where larger amounts are required.

 <a id="consortia"></a>
 ### Access via the EPSRC High End Computing Consortia